 How to Craft the Perfect Homeschool Morning Time Routine

-We have all heard about homeschool morning time.
-It has become extremely popular in homeschool culture lately.
-You may be wondering what exactly all the buzz is about.
-Homeschoolers realize that what we do in the morning can shape the rest of our homeschool day.
+Let’s chat about a homeschool morning routine.
+Homeschoolers know that what we do in the morning can shape the rest of our homeschool day.

-By targeting specific topics or subjects in the morning, we believe that we can be more productive and sometimes accomplish more.
-There is some truth to that theory.
-We know that generally we are more rested in the morning, have better energy levels and can concentrate better.
-Many of us are more alert in the beginning of the day, so it makes perfect sense to make the most of our homeschool mornings.
+By targeting specific topics or subjects in the morning, we can be more productive and sometimes accomplish more.
+Our children may even have a longer attention span.
+Many of us are more alert at the beginning of the day, so it makes perfect sense to make the most of our homeschool mornings if we can.

-Homeschoolers are getting strategic about focusing on homeschooling in the morning.
+Let’s get strategic about homeschooling in the morning.
 Some families use morning time as a cozy warm-up to the actual day by reading or playing educational games.
-And others may be working on virtues or memorization.
-Homeschool morning time routines run the gamut.
+Others may be working on virtues or memorization; homeschool morning time routines run the gamut.
+Morning time can be flexible, peaceful, and packed with learning.
+What a great way to start your homeschool day, right?

 But, the first thing you need to know about morning time is that there is no right or wrong way to do it!